EBolle/myautoml-tutorial/docs/source/tutorial.rst

 pre-processing
 ^^^^^^^^^^^^^^

-Given that the goal of this tutorial is to show you how to train a model with MyAutoML, we take a shortcut in this section.
-We will only use 6 independent variables plus the dependent variable of the original dataset, but this will be enough to give you an idea of how to use MyAutoML.
+For demonstration purposes we will only use 6 independent variables plus the dependent variable of the original dataset.

 .. csv-table:: dataset preview
    :file: ./tables/preview.csv